 - collaborating to decide on the order and “arc” of the journal’s creative work, deciding on, for example, which pieces have connections that can be highlighted through juxtaposition and ordering

-- assisting in light copy editing and review of proofs for errors/omissions
+- assist in light copy editing and review of proofs for errors/omissions

-- assisting with outreach to classes and potential contributors about the journal
+- assist with outreach to classes and potential contributors about the journal

 - other assistance as needed from faculty advisor and managing editor